-- Recently built facilities have been designed to align with the original campus design concept. - The western and central sections of the developed portion are well organized.
-The campus may benefit from further development of open spaces for student gathering in the eastern section of the campus. - North Complex, East Complex 1 and 2 are modular buildings and are not intended for longterm use.
+- Recently built facilities have been designed to align with the original campus design concept. - The campus may benefit from further development of open spaces for student gathering in the eastern section of the campus. - North Complex, East Complex 1 and 2 are modular buildings and are not intended for longterm use.